The Best Vinyl Plank Flooring for Your Home in 2024

 Residential vs. Commercial

-Wear layer is often used as the distinguishing feature between vinyl plank flooring for residential or commercial use.
+Wear layer is often used as the distinguishing feature between vinyl plank flooring for residential or commercial applications.
 A 12-mil wear layer is frequently seen as the boundary between domestic and light commercial, whereas 20 mil and upward is considered commercial, used for high-traffic offices or retail areas, for example.

 However, the terms “residential” and “commercial” are somewhat arbitrary.
 A commercial-grade wear layer is usually advised for business premises, but vinyl plank flooring designated as commercial is often also designed to be used in a residential environment.
 In households with boisterous kids or pets, it could well be the optimal choice.